ddobrin/inner-loop-developer-workshop/README.md

 In your IDE, click F1 and execute `Cloud Code: Run on Kubernetes` or click the Cloud Code extension link and select the same option
 * Choose context - point to the GKE cluster called `lab-cluster`
-* Choose Container Registry - select Brows Artifact Registry - select the `demo-app` folder
+* Choose Artifact Registry - select Browse Artifact Registry - select the `demo-app` folder
 * Within the Artifact Registry demo-app folder, use the default `.` as the image location

 Skaffold will start to build the app and deploy it to K8s.
-In the `Cloud Code - Kubernetes` view, observe the `Status`, Build Containers`, `Deploy to Cluster` and `Portforward URLs` steps.
+In the `Output` tab, select the `Cloud Code - Kubernetes` view, observe the `Status`, Build Containers`, `Deploy to Cluster` and `Portforward URLs` steps.

 Click on `Portforwarded URLS` as the deployment is successul and observe the output:
 ```